OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 Travis CI performs the builds on either a Linux or MacOS instance.
 We'll use Linux to do the builds, as Linux has a number useful tools we can take advantage of for our tests.

 :::hint
-Windows support is coming, but not available yet.
+Windows support is coming but is not available yet.
 See [https://github.com/travis-ci/travis-ci/issues/2104](https://github.com/travis-ci/travis-ci/issues/2104) for more information on Windows support in Travis CI.
 :::